White House rushes to help Puerto Rico during fragile recovery - NewsBreak

 “It affected a lot of places that flooded where typically there is no flooding.”

-Fiona was a tropical storm when it hit the island, growing into a category one hurricane during its path over Puerto Rico.
+Fiona was a tropical storm when it hit the island, growing into a Category 1 hurricane during its path over Puerto Rico.
 President Biden issued an emergency declaration hours before the storm was upgraded Sunday morning.

 While the flooding, power and water outages and landslides present a very real danger to an already-traumatized population, Fiona pales in comparison to the sheer destruction of María, which struck with 200 mile-per-hour winds.

 Biden activated emergency funds after Puerto Rico Gov. Pedro Pierluisi (D) declared a state of emergency.
-The White House has not yet said if the president will visit Puerto Rico, since he returned to the U.S. after a short trip to London for the queen’s funeral on Monday and then left for the United Nations in New York on Tuesday.
+The White House has not yet said if the president will visit Puerto Rico, since he returned to the U.S. after a short trip to London for Queen Elizabeth’s funeral on Monday and then left for the United Nations in New York on Tuesday.

 In a call with Pierluisi during his flight back from London, Biden and the governor discussed the immediate needs of Puerto Rico, including federal support to the island.

-Biden said there are over 300 federal personnel already working to assist and, in the coming days as damage assessments are conducted, the number of support personnel will increase “substantially.”
+Biden said there are over 300 federal personnel already working to assist and that, in the coming days as damage assessments are conducted, the number of support personnel will increase “substantially.”
 Meanwhile, FEMA Administrator Deanne Criswell traveled to Puerto Rico on Tuesday.

 At the time, Democrats blasted the Trump administration for what they saw as an inadequate response to helping a U.S. terrority.

-“As many of you remember, Maria exposed the weaknesses of the infrastructure on the island, and the callousness.
-Remember the paper towels, the callousness of the federal response by the Trump administration,” said Senate Majority Leader Chuck Schumer (D-N.Y.) at an event observing the five-year anniversary of María in the Capitol Tuesday.
+“As many of you remember, Maria exposed the weaknesses of the infrastructure on the island, and the callousness — remember the paper towels? — the callousness of the federal response by the Trump administration,” said Senate Majority Leader Charles Schumer (D-N.Y.) at an event observing the five-year anniversary of Maria in the Capitol Tuesday.

 “I’m not going to defend Trump,” said Carlos Mercader, a political consultant who in 2017 was heading the Puerto Rico Federal Affairs Administration, the territory’s office in Washington.